wopjs/disposable/README.md

 ### DisposableMap

-Like [Disposable Store](#disposablestore), a Disposable Map is a [DisposableDisposer][#DisposableDisposer] that manages disposers and disposables with key.
+Like [Disposable Store](#disposablestore), a Disposable Map is a [DisposableDisposer](#DisposableDisposer) that manages disposers and disposables with key.

-Key introduces [[Refresh-able](#refresh-able) which makes it more interesting when comes to creating side effects on the fly.
+Map key introduces [Refresh-able](#refresh-able) which makes it more interesting when comes to creating side effects on the fly.

 ```js
 import { disposableMap } from "@wopjs/disposable";